Big South Regular Season Titles:

-Catherine Hewitt enters her second year as head coach of the women's tennis team at Coastal Carolina University.
+Catherine Hewitt enters her third year as head coach of the women's tennis team at Coastal Carolina University.

 In 2011-12, Hewitt led the Chants to an impressive 18-6 overall record, and a berth in the Big South Conference Championship where they fell 4-0 to Winthrop to finish the season second in the Big South.